 How To Make A "Moonshine Still" Video: Screen Shots

-Our 100% copper "moonshine still" kits feature all materials and instructions needed for construction of a premium, all copper column still.
+Our 100% copper "moonshine still" parts kits feature all materials and instructions needed for construction of a premium, all copper column still.
 We decided to stick with the traditional column still design that we offer for our custom line.
 This particular still offers excellent versatility and can be used as highly efficient pot still or can be modified to be used as a true reflux.

 All parts are CAD drawn, machine cut & drilled, and guaranteed to fit together perfectly.
 All you need to do make some easy bends, hammer some rivets into place, and solder.
 We've designed the kits so they can be assembled using only basic tools.
 Tools needed to put the kits together include the following: a hammer, a plumbing torch or an electric soldering iron (both available at lowe's), pliers, steel wool or sandpaper, a work table, and a metal backstop (vice, anvil, steel dolly, or a second hammer).
 To make actual functional equipment, you'll also need a 4' of 1/2" copper pipe (available at any hardware store), two 5/8" hose clamps, and 50' of 1/2" hose (garden hose works, but industrial metal braided hose is preferred).